OkCeg/AI-Flappy/README.md

 This was mainly to get me started with AI, so credit for the code goes to Code Bullet.

-The C# version I made: https://tbbm.itch.io/
+The C# Unity version I made: https://tbbm.itch.io/

 Code Bullet's original video: https://www.youtube.com/watch?v=WSW-5m8lRMs